pasmi369/Heart_Analysis_Detection_Project/README.md

 ![Systolic Blood Pressure](SystolicBloodPresure.png)

-The picture "Systolic Blood Pressure" shows the (90 - 120) by Age Group after the 40
+The picture "Systolic Blood Pressure" shows the (90 - 120) by Age Group after the 40 is going high

 ![Diastolik Blood Pressure 60-80 by Age Group](DiastolicBloodPressure6080byAgeGroup.png)